Shippable/docs/sources/platform/tutorial/workflow/set-env-vars-in-job.md

 Follow the steps below to do this.

-* Create a **Key-value** account integration by following instructions  [here](/platform/tutorial/integration/howto-crud-integration/#creating-an-integration).
-While creating the integration, please ensure that you set scopes to include the organization or project that contains your **shippable.yml** config.
+* Create a **Key-value** integration by following instructions  [here](/platform/tutorial/integration/subscription-integrations/#create-sub-integration).
+While creating the integration, please ensure that you set scopes to include the project(s) that contains your **shippable.yml** config.
 As an example, let us assume you create the integration with the following key-value pairs:

 ```